Eating Disorder Therapy in Pennsylvania

 Does that mean that it will be easy?
 Probably not!
 Taking a curious look at the role that your eating disorder has played (and does play) in your life can be uncomfortable, to say the least.

-Then, we will begin working with the parts of you that are in need of healing groups from emotional overwhelm and trauma(s).
+Then, we will begin working with the parts of you that are in need of healing from emotional overwhelm and trauma(s).

 And, that you are immeasurably worthy of living life free from the prison of body hate and obsession with food.